thindil/steamsky/README.md

 Steam Sky is an open source roguelike with a steampunk setting.
-You are a commander of a flying ship, as leader you will be traveling across floating bases, engaging in combat, trading goods etc. There is no mandatory ending to this game, you may freely play until your character die.
+You are a commander of a flying ship, as leader you will be traveling across floating bases, engaging in combat, trading goods etc. There is no mandatory ending to the game, you may freely play until your character dies.
 The game is currently under heavy development, but is in a playable state.
-Steam Sky is available on Linux and Windows 64 bit platforms.
+Steam Sky is available for Linux and Windows.

 ## Game versions
 There are currently 2 versions of the game:
 - 3.0.x: "stable" version of game.
 This version will receive bug fixes but no new features.
 Source code for this version is in *3.0* branch.
 - 3.x: "development" version of game, future version 4.0.
-This is where game feature updates will happen.
+This is where game feature updates happen.
 Due to new features, save compatibility will typically break between releases.
 Use this version at your own risk.
   Source code for this version is in the *master* branch.